sekkit/Verse.NET/README.md

 });
  ```

-5. Architecture specifically designed for Game developers, easier than any other distributable server framework.
+6. Architecture specifically designed for Game developers<br>Liteweight and easy to use than any other distributable server framework.
  ```
 A Host is a container(Process) for many/single actors.
 An Actor is an entity with state, able to make rpc calls, has its own lifecycle within the Host.